 Timber Types & Processes

-The timber we use is of the highest grade and is highly engineered, along with our waterproof D4 Glue to ensure maximum stability for all products, including Oak doors, Sapele hardwood doors and any type of softwood windows.
-Actually softwood is more energy efficient than hardwood, uPVC and obviously aluminium.
+The timber we use is of the highest grade which is highly engineered, along with our waterproof D4 Glue to ensure maximum stability for all products, including Oak doors, Sapele hardwood doors and all type of softwood windows and doors we make.

 Our recommendation: As softwood is the most energy efficient and has a beautiful grain, this is our preferred choice of timber for most timber windows and doors.
 As it is a little softer than hardwood, maybe it’s not the best choice for a busy front door or back door, but certainly a great choice for windows.

-Softwood can be treated with either paint or our wax solution for minimal maintenance.
+Softwood can be treated with either extremely durable paint for minimal maintenance.

 A very stable, strong and durable timber, characterised by a dense grain and a dark red colour.
 If you require hardwood windows painted in a RAL or White finish, then we definitely recommend Sapele/Meranti timber.
 It also has a very prestigious appearance when finished in a natural wax Stain.